clojure-emacs/clojure-mode/CONTRIBUTING.md

 * [Squash related commits together][5].
 * Open a [pull request][4] that relates to *only* one subject with a clear title and description in grammatically correct, complete sentences.
 * When applicable, attach ERT unit tests.
+See below for instructions on running the tests.

+## Development setup

+1. Fork and clone the repository
+1. Install [Cask][7] as per the instructions there.
+1. With Cask in your path run `cask install` in the repository folder.
+1. Run tests with `make test`.

 [1]: https://github.com/clojure-emacs/clojure-mode/issues
 [2]: http://gun.io/blog/how-to-github-fork-branch-and-pull-request